 TruRebel Migs’ style is a poetic mixture of clever wordplay, complex rhyme scheme and barrages of double and triple entendre that often results in listeners eager to rewind and hear new hidden messages embedded in lyrics with each listen.
 Several of his songs contain historical and biblical references sourced from a vast repertoire of literature along with his personal experiences regarding adversity and moral subject, leaving listeners with a bonded sense of connection to his sermon.
 His debut mixtape "The Books Of A Gnostic" (July of 2017), is a carefully constructed body of work which showcases his versatility in sound as well as delivery.
 This diary transitions smoothly between subjects such as drugs, death, incarceration, socioeconomics, comrade, history, spirituality, women, enlightenment, and anticipation of his success to astonish and make a change in the Rap Game and ultimately the ghettos of the world.

 He is a true student of the game.
-Some of his early Hip Hop influences include: 2Pac, Nas, Dr. Dre, Jay-Z, Notorious Big, Mobb Deep, Andre 3000, Method Man, Raekwon, A Tribe Called Quest, DMX and Jadakiss.
+Some of his early Hip Hop influences include: 2Pac, Nas, Dr. Dre, 50 Cent, Jay-Z, Notorious Big, Mobb Deep, Andre 3000, Method Man, Raekwon, A Tribe Called Quest, DMX and Jadakiss.